College of Business > Faculty > A to Z listing of Faculty > Lamont Black

 PhD, Finance, Indiana University Kelley School of Business, 2007PhD, Economics, Indiana University, 2007MA, Economics, Indiana University-Purdue University Indianapolis, 2001BA, Modern Thought and Literature, Stanford University, 1997

-Lamont Black is an Assistant Professor of Finance in the Driehaus College of Business at DePaul University in Chicago.
+Lamont Black is an associate professor of finance in the Driehaus College of Business at DePaul University in Chicago.
 Black is also the Academic Director for the Center for Financial Services.
 Prior to joining the faculty of DePaul, Black was an economist at the Federal Reserve Board of Governors in Washington, D.C.